Residence Hall Procedures

 Housing Cancellation Policy: Refunds of payments to students who declined housing after check-in shall be prorated based of the number of days a student has occupied the University residence.
 Students will receive a 100 percent refund if they vacate the room within the first five days; 90 percent refund if they vacate the room on days 6–10 after occupancy; 80 percent refund if they vacate the room on days 11–15 after occupancy; 70 percent refund if they vacate the room on days 16–20 after occupancy; 60 percent refund if they vacate the room on days 21–25 after occupancy; 50 percent refund if they vacate the room on days 26–30 after occupancy; 25 percent refund if they vacate the room on days 31–35 after occupancy.
 There shall be no refund if the student vacates the room more than 35 days after occupancy.

-Students who decline housing after check-in will be subject to a $500 cancellation fee and forfeiture of the $250 damage deposit.
+Students who decline housing after check-in will be subject to a $500 cancellation fee.
 Students can appeal for a waiver of the cancellation fee only to the director of residence life.
 Waivers are granted at the discretion of the director of residence life.
 The following is a non-exclusive list for situations in which waivers may be granted: transfer from the University; withdrawal from the University; medical leave of absence; study abroad; or military service.

 Residence Hall Refunds